 Continue on Montcalm, then turn right onto Cooper Street and travel one block until you reach West Street.
 Turn left onto West Street, go up one block, and turn left onto Smith Street.
 On Smith Street, you'll see a sign indicating the beginning of the trail.
 There is a small public parking area off the side of the road by the trailhead, but street parking is available throughout the village (seasonal fees).

-Have you ever seen people walking above the Adirondack Northway just south of Exit 22?
+Have you ever seen people walking above I-87 just south of Exit 22?
 This is part of the Prospect Mountain trail!
-Once you traverse the Northway on the enclosed, elevated bridge, the more typical portion of Prospect Mountain's trail will begin.
+Once you cross over the highway on the enclosed, elevated bridge, the more typical portion of Prospect Mountain's trail will begin.

 If you would still like to experience the panoramic views, but are unable to hike to the summit, you can drive to the top on the Veterans Memorial Highway.
-This 5.5-mile route was built in 1969 and allows everyone to enjoy the scenery from Prospect Mountain.
+This 5.5-mile long route was built in 1969 and allows everyone to enjoy the scenery from Prospect Mountain's summit.

-To access the Highway, travel 1/2 mile south of Lake George Village on Route 9.
+To access the Highway, travel 1/2-mile south of Lake George Village on Route 9.
 The entrance is on the right directly opposite the Lake George Chamber of Commerce.
-The Highway is open daily from Memorial Day until late October (weather dependent) and there is a small fee to access the route.
+The Highway is open seasonally (from May 29 - November 11, 2021), and there is a small fee to access the route.